ChrisKurz/NCS-Tutorial/DFU/NCSv3.2.0/mcuboot_SwapType_Test/README.md

 => VS code does not generate intel hex file that is placed in upper memory... => can imgtool be used to generate a address corrected file?

+   use following command line instruction to change the start address of the intel hex file image.

+    arm-none-eabi-objcopy --change-addresses <offset> input.hex output.hex

+    <offset> =   0x10000

+    if in the input.hex file the start address is 0x080000000 then the start address in output.hex is 0x08010000

+    note that the <offset> can also be negative.